Guidance Note 5: Parishes and Towns

 b) Anything else that is concerned with addressing the demands that development places on an area

-This is a wider definition of what the District Council can use CIL funds (restricted to infrastructure to support the development of the area).
-These wider spending powers allow the local community to decide what they need to help mitigate the impacts of development, for example the money can be used for open space provision, playgrounds, cycle paths, landscape, planting, etc or they can choose to contribute to larger projects funded by other bodies, such as the District or County Council.
+This is a wider definition of what Buckinghamshire Council can use CIL funds (restricted to infrastructure to support the development of the area).
+These wider spending powers allow the local community to decide what they need to help mitigate the impacts of development, for example the money can be used for open space provision, playgrounds, cycle paths, landscape, planting, etc or they can choose to contribute to larger projects.
 Appendix 4 provides a list of the types of infrastructure that Parish Councils can spend their CIL money on.

-If a parish council has failed to spend CIL funds passed to it within 5 years of receipt or has applied the funds not in accordance with the CIL Regulations, the District Council can serve a notice on the Parish or Village Council requiring it to repay some or all of the receipts passed onto it.
-The District Council will be required to spend any recovered funds in the Parish or Village Council's area.
+If a parish council has failed to spend CIL funds passed to it within 5 years of receipt or has applied the funds not in accordance with the CIL Regulations, Buckinghamshire Council can serve a notice on the Parish or Village Council requiring it to repay some or all of the receipts passed onto it.
+Buckinghamshire Council will be required to spend any recovered funds in the Parish or Village Council's area.

-The District Council may come to an agreement with a Parish or Village Council on when CIL funds may be passed to the parish council.
-Where no agreement is in place, the District Council must make payment in respect of CIL it receives from 1st April to 30th September in any financial year to the parish council by 28th October of that financial year and pay the CIL received from 1st October to 31st March in any financial year by the 28th April of the following financial year.
+Buckinghamshire Council may come to an agreement with a Parish or Village Council on when CIL funds may be passed to the parish council.
+Where no agreement is in place, the council must make payment in respect of CIL it receives from 1st April to 30th September in any financial year to the parish council by 28th October of that financial year and pay the CIL received from 1st October to 31st March in any financial year by the 28th April of the following financial year.

-Chiltern District Council and South Bucks District Council must make payments to the Parish or Town Council for CIL payments received from 1st April to 30th September by the 28th October and CIL payment received from 1st October to 31st March by the 28th April of every year.
-The Council intends to pass CIL payments to the Parish Councils twice a year.
+Buckinghamshire Council must make payments to the Parish or Town Council for CIL payments received from 1st April to 30th September by the 28th October and CIL payment received from 1st October to 31st March by the 28th April of every year.
+The council intends to pass CIL payments to the Parish Councils twice a year.

 To ensure transparency Parish and Village Councils must publish each year their total CIL receipts; total expenditure; a summary of what the CIL was spent on; and the total amount of receipts retained at the end of the reported year from that year and previous years.